manoverboard/AndrewBoardman/colophon.md

   title="">Philip Guston</a> (painter)</p></li><li><p><a href="http://www.cytwombly.org/artworks"
   title="">Cy Twombly</a> (painter)</p></li></ul>
 main_image: "/uploads/uploads/sonic-youth.png"
-meta-description: ''
+meta-description: On this page, I thank some of the many people that made this website come together.
+I've grateful to have had their support.
 menu:
   footer:
     weight: 2

 ---
-Nothing comes easy — even when those things that are easy.
-There are thousands of people that have directly and indirectly helped make this site, from elementary school teachers to recent friends.
-Putting a value and weight on the causality of any production is difficult.
-But, what the hell, and here's a list.
+Nothing comes easy.
+There are thousands of people that have directly and indirectly helped make this site, from my elementary school teachers to recent friends.
+Putting a value and weight on the causality and agency of any production is difficult.
+But, what the hell, and here's a short list.

-I'm also including a list of software and tools.
+I'm also including a list of some software and tools.
 This is a different site than most, in part because of the technologies behind it.

 #### People who made this site: